Finnish Society of Sciences and Letters

 The society was founded in 1838 and is based in Helsinki.
 It has a total of 120 full ordinary Finnish members, excluding members who have reached the age of 67 (a member who reaches the age of 67 retains the rights as a member but leaves his or her chair open for election of a new member), and about 120 foreign members.
 It is divided into four sections: I: mathematics and physics, II: biosciences, III: humanities, and IV: social sciences.

 The society publishes a yearbook, Sphinx, and the book series Commentationes Humanarum Litterarum, Commentationes Scientiarum Socialium, Bidrag till kännedom av Finlands natur och folk and The History of Learning and Science in Finland 1828-1918.
 It also awards a number of prizes and grants for scientific and scholarly work.

 In addition to the Finnish Society of Sciences and Letters, there are three other academies in Finland: the Finnish Academy of Science and Letters and two academies of engineering sciences.
 The four Finnish academies have an umbrella organisation for cooperation, the Council of Finnish Academies.

+Prizes

+The society awards prizes for scientific excellence.

+E.J.
+Nyström Prize

+E.J.
+Nyström Prize is awarded annually since 1962 for scientific accomplishments.
+The prize alternates between the four sections of the society.

+Theodor Homén Prize

+Theodor Homén Prize was established in 1963 and initially awarded every three years.
+Currently it is awarded annually, alternating between physics and the history of Finland.